VP-MaxHax/Tsoha-Project--ks/README.md

 Command '\dt;' shows all the tables.

-To show content of specific table use command 'SELECT * FROM table_name'
+To show content of specific table use command 'SELECT * FROM table_name;'

 Tables included currently:
 messages (Has some test messages to demo the features) users (Has 3 test account to try out the user features. username///pass as follows
        test///123     test2///456     test3///789)
+comments